Bradpk/tic-tac-toe/pseudocode.md

    // IF 'X' OR 'O' line up in one of those orders then game condition is set to win<br>
    // IF all tiles are not an empty string then game condition is set to draw <br>
    // IF gameCondition is set to win it changes the text.content of the html element to 'X Wins!" or "O Wins!'<br>
-   // IF gamecondition is set to win it changes the text.content of the html elemetn to 'It was a draw!'<br>
+   // IF gamecondition is set to draw it changes the text.content of the html elemetn to 'It was a draw!'<br>

 6. resetGame (To revert the display back to the original state of the game with all tiles empty)<br>
    // Just needs to call the initGame function inside a click handler<br>